Why I Decided To Quit Drinking

 And then the next question, “How did I stop drinking?”

-A prayer for you: Well good morning, Lord!
+A prayer for you: Well good morning, Father!
 MAN, I have a lot of energy today!
-I know that this energy is a gift from you through me being obedient to the Holy Spirit by NOT getting plastered last night.
-With over two years of sobriety now, I can see this is what you wanted for me all along!
+I know this energy is a gift from you because I did not get plastered last night!
+With today being September 3rd, 2016, I have over two years of sobriety!
+I can see this is what you wanted for me all along–and who I actually was the whole time!
 THANK YOU!
 Right now, I lift up all who are reading this, directly to you.
-I understand that everyone reading today’s devotional is not an alcoholic or addict, but some are.
-First, for those who aren’t, help them to understand that us addicts are just in need of some serious mercy and grace–but also, we need firmness.
-We need people who will call us out, and stand up to us!
-If there is any hint of codependency or enabling in ANY relationship here, please begin to give them the tools they need to set healthy boundaries for the addicts in their lives–and give them the strength they need to enforce those boundaries with love.
+I understand that not everyone reading today’s devotional struggles with alcohol, but many do.
+First, for those who don’t, help them to understand that people with this tendency are in need of some serious mercy and grace–but also, we need firmness.
+We need loved ones who will call us out and stand up to us!
+If there is a hint of codependency or enabling in any relationship of these dear readers, please begin to give them the tools they need to set healthy boundaries.
+Then, strengthen them through your Spirit to enforce those boundaries with love.

-And for those who are hungover right now, or who may have made some terrible choices while drunk or high last night–in the name of Jesus–I REBUKE SATAN’S GRASP ON THEIR MINDSET AND LIVES!
-I DEMAND that he leave them alone!
-BREAK THEM FREE!
-RIGHT NOW!
-Give them the extra grace needed to simply begin.
-Not quit, but begin a new life in Christ!
-And most of all, show them that you will USE this difficult season for their purpose!
-Thank you in advance!
-I SPEAK FREEDOM OVER THEIR LIVES!
-In Christ’s name, amen.
+And for those who are hungover right now, or who may have made some terrible choices while drunk or high last night–in the name of Jesus–I REBUKE SATAN’S GRASP ON THEIR MINDS!
+I command him to leave them alone!
+BREAK THEM FREE FROM HIS LIES!
+Reveal the truth about who they are!
+Teach them that they don’t need to quit, they simply need to start BEING themselves!
+Let them know you’ll use this difficult season for their purpose–to help others!
+I SPEAK FREEDOM OVER THEIR MINDSETS TODAY!
+Amen.

 This devotional is from 60 Days For Jesus, Volume 2.
 Get your copy here!